Representation of non-semibounded quadratic forms and orthogonal additivity: Introduction

 \section{Introduction}

 Integral representation theorems for functionals defined on Banach or Hilbert spaces are fundamental in solving many problems and applications related to them.
-In addition, the representation theorem of semibounded, closed and Hermitean quadratic forms is the corner stone of many representation theorems that can be given for quadratic forms (see, e.g., \cite[Chapter~VI~\S2]{kato95}).
-It goes back to the pioneering work in the 1950s by Friedrichs, Kato, Lax, Milgram, and others (see comments to Section VIII.6 in \cite{reed-simon-1}).
+In addition, the representation theorem of semibounded, closed and Hermitian quadratic forms is the cornerstone of many representation theorems that can be given for quadratic forms (see, e.g., \cite[Chapter~VI~\S2]{kato95}).
+It goes back to the pioneering work in the 1950s by Friedrichs, Kato, Lax, Milgram, and others (see comments to Section~VIII.6 in \cite{reed-simon-1}).
 In its simplest version, this result provides a representation of the quadratic form in terms of a densely defined, semibounded and self-adjoint operator.
-Hence, the spectral theorem applied to the self-adjoint operator gives finally the desired integral representation as the following example shows (see also \cite[\S~VIII.6, Example 2]{reed-simon-1}).
+Hence, the spectral theorem applied to the self-adjoint operator gives finally the desired integral representation as the following example shows (see, e.g., \cite[\S~VIII.6, Example 2]{reed-simon-1}).